Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Honeycomb
       - 20
       - 50☼
-      - Grants 1 Zeal Stamina when eaten, which fades by the next rest.
+      - Grants 1 temporary Stamina when eaten, which fades by the next rest.
     * - Ambrosia
       - All
       - ??☼